Our 15 Favourite UK Christmas Markets

 Another favourite London Christmas market takes place on the banks of the Thames: the Southbank Centre Winter Festival.
 You can grab a German sausage and a mug of spiced cider, and stroll along the riverside, past stalls, bars, and plenty of family events including a pop-up cinema showing classic movies.

 Atmospheric Greenwich Market is open year-round, but in the run-up to Christmas its 150 stalls and shops are transformed, and it's a great place to pick up all kinds of gifts.
 Travel there by boat and combine shopping with a stroll around historic Maritime Greenwich to make it an even more special day out.

 Cobbled streets, Georgian architecture, and the historic abbey make the city of Bath one of the prettiest venues in the country for a Christmas market.
-Southwest England is a hotbed of creativity, and among the more than 150 chalets, you’ll find plenty from local producers, including cheeses, aromatherapy oils, clothes and accessories, fudge, pottery, and jewellery.
-There's also a multitude of food stalls.
-The streets echo to the sounds of choirs and brass bands, and because the market takes place next to the abbey, it's easy to head inside the magnificent building to listen to carol concerts. *The Bath market will not go forward in 2021, but we expect it to return in 2022.
+Southwest England is a hotbed of creativity, and among the more than 150 chalets, you'll find plenty from local producers, including cheeses, aromatherapy oils, clothes and accessories, fudge, pottery, and jewellery.
+There are also a multitude of food stalls.
+The streets echo with choirs and brass bands, and because the market takes place next to the abbey, it's easy to head inside the magnificent building to listen to carol concerts.

 Manchester Christmas markets